 A warm welcome awaits you.
 Come and join us.

-St John's Timberhill and St Julian's King Street are both open to all for private prayer and quiet.
+St John's Timberhill and St Julian's King Street are both open to all for daily worship, prayer, quiet and visiting.

 Public health precautions are in place, the churches are sanitised daily and face coverings must be worn.
 We warmly invite you to come to pray, enjoy the peace of the building, light a candle and rest in the Lord's presence.

 St John's is open from 10am to around 4pm from Tuesday to Saturday, from 12 noon to around 4pm on Sunday, and is closed on Monday.

 St Julian's is open from 10am to around 4pm every day.

 On Sundays we celebrate the Eucharist at St Julian's at 9am and at St John's at 11am and 6pm.